Introduction

 for long in self.value_portfolio:

-self.SetHoldings(long, long_weight)
+self.set_holdings(long, long_weight)

-elif self.PCRatio_SMA_1.Current.Value > self.PCRatio_SMA_6.Current.Value:
+elif self.PCRatio_SMA_1.current.value > self.PCRatio_SMA_6.current.value:

 short_weight = 1/len(self.value_portfolio)